mlambert125/new-java-curriculum/content/react-state-management-1/_index.md

 HTML buttons.
 The buttons should still work the same way, because we are passing the same `onClick` functions to the `FancyButton` components.

+### Check for Understanding

+1. How can you pass event handlers to child components in React?

+    Answer: By passing functions as props to the child components.

+2. How does the child component use the event handler passed from the parent?

+    Answer: By calling the function when the event occurs (e.g., in an `onClick` handler).

-### Bringing It All Together to Add a Reset Button
+## Bringing It All Together to Add a Reset Button

 Now, let's modify our `App` component to add a reset button that will reset all the counters to 0.
 We will use our `FancyButton` component for this button